Thomas Cockburn

 Tom’s recent cases include:

-• The Secretary of State for Business and Trade v Sekhon[2024] EWHC 674 (Ch): acted for the Secretary of State in director disqualification proceedings.
+• The Secretary of State for Business and Trade v Sekhon [2024] EWHC 674 (Ch): acted for the Secretary of State in a trial of a director disqualification claim pursued on the basis of the company’s continued trading to the detriment of HMRC.

-• Re V1CE Limited; Falodun v Secretary of State for Business, Energy and Industrial Strategy[2023] EWHC 182 (Ch): acted for the Secretary of State in a claim for permission to act as a director under section 17 of the Company Directors Disqualification Act 1986
+• Re V1CE Limited; Falodun v Secretary of State for Business, Energy and Industrial Strategy [2023] EWHC 182 (Ch): acted for the Secretary of State in a claim for permission to act as a director under section 17 of the Company Directors Disqualification Act 1986.

-• Glam and Tan Limited, Barnett v Litras[2022] EWHC 855 (Ch): acting for the liquidator in a misfeasance application.
+• Glam and Tan Limited, Barnett v Litras [2022] EWHC 855 (Ch): acting for the liquidator in a misfeasance application.
 Chief Insolvency and Companies Court Judge Briggs considered the extent of the court’s discretion under section 212(3) of the Insolvency Act 1986 to order repayment of sums paid out in breach of duty in circumstances where the payments were found to have been made as a result of her husband’s controlling and violent behaviour.

-• Re Investin Quay House Ltd[2021] EWHC 2371 (Ch) acted for a supporting creditor on a winding up petition disputed on jurisdictional grounds.
+• Re Investin Quay House Ltd [2021] EWHC 2371 (Ch): acted for a supporting creditor on a winding up petition disputed on jurisdictional grounds.
 The court was held to have jurisdiction due to the company’s COMI and under the court’s power to wind up unregistered companies.

-• Huntley v Collier[2021] EWHC 1091 (Ch): acting for a creditor in an application to set aside an IVA.
+• Huntley v Collier [2021] EWHC 1091 (Ch): acting for a creditor in an application to set aside an IVA.
 Tom subsequently obtained a further order setting aside a replacement IVA in the same proceedings in 2022.

-• Magan v Wilton Management Ltd[2021] EWHC 3393 (Ch): acted for the trustee in bankruptcy in Lord Magan’s unsuccessful application to annul his bankruptcy order
+• Magan v Wilton Management Ltd [2021] EWHC 3393 (Ch): acted for the trustee in bankruptcy in Lord Magan’s unsuccessful application to annul his bankruptcy order.

-• Lock v Aylesbury Vale DC[2018] EWHC 2015 (Ch): acted for the local authority petitioning creditor in an appeal against a bankruptcy order.
+• Lock v Aylesbury Vale DC [2018] EWHC 2015 (Ch): acted for the local authority petitioning creditor in an appeal against a bankruptcy order.
 The judgment provides authority that a petitioning local authority has the burden of showing a prima facie case that the bankruptcy would serve some useful purpose where it has been suggested that the debtor has no assets.

 Tom accepts instructions in all kinds of property disputes.
 He has represented landlords, tenants, mortgagees and mortgagors, and has experience of dilapidation claims, applications for the renewal of business leases, construction disputes, claims to recover deposits, boundary disputes and applications for injunctive relief.